 Field-hunting tip

-Look in sedimentary country — that is the host setting where mookaite typically forms.
+Look in sedimentary country, the host setting where mookaite typically forms.
 If you start seeing quartz, chalcedony in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.

 Common questions